 - Links to region websites

 Area G teams (and Area F teams) play a Fall Winter schedule.
 This means that teams are formed in late Summer and they play their games in a split season with half of their games in the Fall and half in the spring.
-Mos regions do not hold spring registrations, though a few do.

-Whether a region has Spring registration or not, they will do everything they can to place children who want to play on a team if you contact them.
+Regions will do everything they can to place children who want to play on a team if you contact them.
 The greatest impediment to placing a player is that once teams get too large, it hampers our ability to give each child adequate playing time.

-Most regions are compiling a waiting list at this time while they poll coaches to determine team numbers.
 If you are interested in signing your child up for soccer at this late date, the best bet is to contact your local region and inquire.
 There are links to each region's website on the top right hand side of this page.